Medically reviewed by Drugs.com. Last updated on Mar 4, 2021.

 - Anyone who received a blood transfusion in the United Kingdom or France from 1980 to the present

-- Anyone who has spent five years in Europe from 1980 to the present
+- Anyone who has spent time that adds up to five years or more in France or Ireland from 1980 to 2001

 You will also have a brief physical exam, which includes checking your blood pressure, pulse and temperature.
 A small sample of blood is taken from a finger prick and is used to check the oxygen-carrying component of your blood (hemoglobin level).
 If your hemoglobin concentration is normal and you've met all the other screening requirements, you can donate blood.